UsmannArshad/Authentication/readme.txt

 =>U'll have to push again whenever we ll update anything.
 Now u can test it to postman without localhost but like: https://authorizationapplication.herokuapp.com/api/login etc

+heroku logs --tail is used for detecting erros like console